Standard Septic System

 Reference: Lesikar, Bruce.
 Agricultural Communications, The Texas A&M University System.
 Septic tank/soil absorption field.
 Publication L-5227.
 10 Apr.
 2000.

-Septic system trenches
+septic system trenches